chalecao/anydebugger/readme.md

 ## anydebugger
-anydebugger enable you debug you web pages anywhere via Chrome Devtool with Chrome Devtools Protocol supported partially.
-But, we will support Network & JavaScript Debug soon!
+anydebugger enable you debug you web pages anywhere via Chrome Devtool with Chrome Devtools Protocol supported partially. we will support JavaScript Debug soon!

 ## usage
 ```